eidsvold/1Z0-819-notes/README.md

 * The _-d_ option of the _javac_ command sets the destination directory for class files.
 If a class is part of a package, then _javac_ puts the class file in a subdirectory that reflects the package name and creates directories as needed.
 * When launching a program with the java command, the _classpath_ option ```-classpath``` indicates a semicolon ```;``` separated list of directories, JAR archives, and ZIP archives to search for class files.
 E.g. executing a program with class files stored in two directories: ```java -classpath dir1;dir2 MainClass```.
+* The _java.lang_ package is imported into all types by default, hence importing this package is redundant and can be removed without affecting the program.
+* Types are only loaded when they are **first referenced** in the code.
+This means an _import_ statement with the asterisk ```*``` character doesn't load all types in a package.

 ### 2. Understanding Java Technology and Environment
 * The Java Development Kit (JDK) is the only software required to set up a development environment.